 Success breeds confidence.
 Our law firm understands the nuances related to appealing a denied SSDI claim.
 We help clients move forward with the assurance that their interests are being represented and that they will receive the supplemental security income they are entitled to obtain.

 Getting the legal assistance you need to help you through a difficult situation is not just wishful thinking.
-With the able, supportive backing of the Law Office of Deborah Truscello, it can be a reality.
-For help with your initial claim or an appeal, contact us today for a free initial consultation and case review.
+With the able, supportive backing of a Media Social Security Disability lawyer at the Law Office of Deborah M. Truscello, it can be a reality.
+For help with your initial claim or an appeal, contact us online or call 610-892-4940 for a free initial consultation and case review.
 We charge no fee unless we settle your case, prevent the loss of your benefits or obtain benefits for you.